andrasq/node-docs/fast-framework.md

 Not all parts of the system libraries are equally fast.
 Sometimes trying a different approach can be illuminating.

+**Getting the request:  Read, don't listen.**
-**Read, don't listen.**  A node web server must read the request body, which can be done with read() or on().
+A node web server must read the request body, which can be done with read() or on().
 There is no end-of-file indicator, however; the 'end' event must be listened for, so the data is typically consumed with another listen `res.on('data')`.
 This can be a mistake -- it turns out that with